kdoheny/PythonImport/README.md

 1. **ReadingText** Folder

     Contains 3 different text files, 2 have .asc extensions, but those are still text files.
     Also contains 2 python scripts.
     * 'read_text.py' has various examples of reading in text from a file and manipulating it.
     * 'read_multiple_text_simultaneously.py' demonstrates a useful ability to read in two files at the same time, and manipulate them.

+2. **WritingText** Folder

+    Contains python script 'write_text.py'
+    * 'write_text.py' writing information out to a text file, demonstrating creating new text files, and appending to existing text files.
+The text file textout1.txt is created while running the script.

+3. **SubsetText** Folder

+    A folder to contain user defined functions, to subset a text file in specific ways.
+    * 'random_row_subset.py' defines a function, which given a text file, and a user specified number of rows, will randomly sample that number of rows from the file ( without replacement ), and create a new text file, which is the random sample of rows.